 While fulfilling all of the GDPR’s standards requires following several steps, a good first step is to self-certify your company for the Privacy Shield framework via this website.
 Certification will not guarantee total GDPR compliance, but it will give your company a head start on the process.
 In addition, certification provides greater legal clarity and direction on the EU’s data protection laws.
 Note also that joining the Privacy Shield is voluntary, but once an eligible organization makes the public commitment to comply with the framework’s requirements, the commitment will become enforceable under US law.

-If you are a US-based company that collects personal data from EU citizens and need guidance on ensuring your GDPR compliance, or for additional questions regarding these requirements, contact Jason Brooks at Jason@altviewlawgroup.com or call us at (310) 230-5580.
+If you are a US-based company that collects personal data from EU citizens and need guidance on ensuring your GDPR compliance, or for additional questions regarding these requirements, contact AltView Law Group at (310) 230-5580 for a free consultation or email email@example.com.